Subject Matter Expert:

 - “Social Distance” means keeping a six-foot distance between yourself and other people who are not from your household at all times when feasible in offices, classrooms, laboratories, hallways, restrooms, common areas, and outdoor spaces.

 - Masking.
 All students, employees and visitors must wear “Face Coverings” in campus buildings at all times, outdoors when Social Distance from others is not possible, and wherever state or local laws require.
+Double masking is not required.

 - Social Distance.
 All students, employees and visitors must maintain Social Distance from others when feasible.